 Nuttall returned to the Northwest Pacific Coast from Hawaii in the spring of 1835 and remained collecting in the Northwest until late that year when he boarded a ship to return to Philadelphia.
-Nuttall collected specimens at various ports along the California coast and was most memorably found collecting shells in San Diego Bay by former Harvard student, Richard Henry Dana, who wrote of this chance meeting in his Two Years Before the Mast (click the title to read):
+Nuttall collected specimens at various ports along the California coast and was most memorably found collecting shells in San Diego Bay by his former Harvard student, Richard Henry Dana, who wrote of this chance meeting in his Two Years Before the Mast (click the title to read):

 Nuttall's explanation to these sailors would have been the words he penned years later, "hardships and privations are cheaply purchased if I may but roam over the wild domain of primeval Nature and behold another Flora there of bolder hues and richer sweets beyond our garden's pride.
 How often did I realize the poet's buoyant hopes amidst my solitary rambles.
 My chief converse has been in the wilderness with the spontaneous productions of Nature and the study of these objects and their contemplation have been to me a source of constant delight."